-Bailey Spencer Hardware Store was started in 1897 selling farm equipment, guns and hardware.
+Bailey Spencer Hardware Store was founded in 1897 selling farm equipment, guns and hardware.
 It was one of the premiere businesses in Lynchburg’s early history.
-The original building on Main Street burnt down in the mid 1960’s.
-Following the fire, the business moved down to Commerce Street where one can still see the Bailey Spencer sign on the side of the Renaissance Theater.
-Between 1990 and 1991 the business was bought out by a group of owners who wanted to capitalize on the profits and liquefy the business.
+The original building on Main Street burned down in the mid 1960s.
+Following the fire, the business moved down to Commerce Street, where one can still see the Bailey Spencer sign on the side of Commerce Street Theater.
+Between 1990 and 1991 the business was bought out by a group of owners who wanted to capitalize on the profits and liquidate the business.
 At this point, Scott Pearl, who was a vice president for a few years after coming over from several other local businesses (Craddock Terry and Winebarger), decided to make a move.
 With the terrible news of such a rich historic business closing, Scott decided to buy out the remaining inventory from the owners and take the business to 1216-1218 Main Street.
-Through determination and hard work he was able to save one of Lynchburg’s oldest businesses through a period where downtown Lynchburg was not business-friendly.
+Through determination and hard work, he was able to save one of Lynchburg’s oldest businesses through a period where downtown Lynchburg was not business-friendly.

-Today, Bailey Spencer operates still at 1216-1218 Main Street, direcly across from the Farmer’s market and is a favorite place to visit for locals as well as visitors.
+Today, Bailey Spencer still operates at 1216-1218 Main Street, directly across from the Lynchburg Community Market.
+It is a favorite place to visit for locals as well as visitors.
 The building itself has as much of a history as does the business.
-Being built in 1854, it was the original home to Lynchburg’s First Presbyterian Church.
-Bailey Spencer has expanded to be more than just a hardware store, offering three stories of stock from commercial doors and hardware, architectural antiques, historic stained glass, doors and columns to designing and producing chippendale doors.
+Being built in 1858, it was the original home to Lynchburg’s First Presbyterian Church.
+Bailey Spencer has expanded to be more than just a hardware store, offering three stories of stock from commercial doors and hardware, furniture, architectural antiques to designing and producing Chippendale doors.
 They are a licensed and insured contractor bringing the best to Lynchburg and Central Virginia.